dollarshaveclub/stickybits/README.md

 ### Custom Scroll Element

-By default, if Stickybits uses a scroll event (if `position: sticky` is not supported or if we use the option `useStickyClasses`) it uses `window`.
+By default, if Stickybits uses `window` scrolling to define Sticky Elements.
+An element besides `window` can be used if `window` is `undefined` by selecting the desired scrolling element with the `scrollEl` option.
+For more custom sticky featuring, the `scrollEl` option can be used.
+However, those implementations require the implementing developers support.

 To have Stickybit use an selector besides `window`:

 ```javascript
 stickybits('selector', {scrollEl: 'an-id'});
 ```

-\* **Note:** This selector is not selected automatically so the specific element need to be passed in.

 ### StickyBit Sticky Offset